DavidNine/Blog/README.md

 Desc:

-  Hello ~

-  I am a Taiwan collage CS student
+  Hello ~  I am a Taiwan collage CS student

-  Here is my practice note

-  You can use these note as you want
+  Here is my practice note, You can use these note as you want

   Thank you